La Lechuga

 La Lechuga (English: The Lettuce) is a monstrance made between 1700 and 1707 by José de Galaz for the San Ignacio Church of Bogotá, then part of the New Kingdom of Granada.
 It was paid for by a group of Jesuits, probably in order to hide the gems contained in it from the Spanish Crown.
-Currently, La Lechuga is owned by the Bank of the Republic and is on permanent display at the Miguel Urrutia Art Museum in Bogotá, Colombia.
+La Lechuga is owned by the Bank of the Republic and is on permanent display at the Miguel Urrutia Art Museum in Bogotá, Colombia.

 History

 It is widely believed that a group of Jesuits ordered La Lechuga to be produced in order to hide the gemstones contained in it from Spanish Crown.
 The Jesuits contracted the Spaniard José de Galaz who made the monstrance, with the help of two other goldsmiths, between 1700 and 1707 for a fee of $1,100 Reales (equivalent to $100,000 USD in 1996).
 When José de Galaz finished making La Lechuga on 16 July 1707, he estimated it to be worth $20,000 Reales, or $2,000,000 USD in 1996.

 The name comes from the large number of emeralds built into the monstrance, which make it look as green as a lettuce.

 La Lechuga was held by San Ignacio Church until 1767 when King Charles III of Spain ordered all Spanish possessions to be removed back to Spain.
-In order to keep it out of Spanish hands, a group of Jesuits hid Le Lechuga.
+In order to keep it out of Spanish hands, a group of Jesuits hid La Lechuga.
 Its fate during this period of concealment is largely unknown and La Lechuga was not seen in public again until 1985, when Colombia's central bank, the Bank of the Republic, bought it for $3,500,000 USD.
-Today, La Lechuga is on permanent display at the Miguel Urrutia Art Museum in Bogotá, Colombia, as part of the Banco de la Republica Art Collection..
+Today, La Lechuga is on permanent display at the Miguel Urrutia Art Museum in Bogotá, Colombia, as part of the Banco de la Republica Art Collection.